chengjiashen/measures_of_existing_phraseological_complexity_on_register_variation/Codes/README.md

 MI_comparisons.py: This scrip extracts two-word combinations of amod, advmod, and dobj dependencies and employs the moving window approach as in the analysis of phraseological diversity (types_tokens_ratios.py) to calculate the pointwise mutual information (MI) scores based on a reference corpus (in this case, ENCOW16AX).

 ENCOW_processing: This scrip extracts all two-word combinations of amod, advmod, and dobj dependencies and lemmas from the processed reference ENCOW16AX corpus.

+ENCOW_Dispersion: This scrip extracts all amod, advmod_v, and dobj word combinations based on year information from ENCOW16AX.
+This will be later used for dispersion calculations.